rhomobile/rhoconnect-java/README.md

 	    }
 	 }

-Click [here](https://github.com/shurab/RhoconnectJavaPluginDemo) to download full source code of Contact manager application integrated with rhoconnect-java plugin.
+Click [here](https://github.com/shurab/RhoconnectJavaPluginDemo) to download full source code of Contact manager application that integrated with rhoconnect-java plugin.

 ## Meta
 Created and maintained by Alexander Babichev.